 Tips for passing the RRT clinical simulation exam

-As a test prep company devoted solely to helping respiratory students pass their credentialing exams we’ve discovered five tips we believe will help respiratory therapy graduates pass their clinical simulations on the first attempt.
+As a test prep company devoted solely to helping respiratory students pass their credentialing exams, we at respiratory cram have discovered five tips we believe will help respiratory therapy graduates pass their clinical simulations on their first attempt

-Don’t do what your clinical preceptor did.
+When taking the NBRC clinical simulation exam don’t do what your clinical preceptor did during clinical.
 This isn’t to say that your preceptor did the wrong thing.
 It just means that the NBRC hospital functions a lot differently than a real world hospital.

 You can order anything in the NBRC hospital.
-Do not shy away from ordering a chest tube or intubation.
+So don’t shy away from ordering a chest tube or intubation.
 You may not be able to order such things at your hospital, however at the NBRC you can order whatever you’d like (as long as it’s indicated 🙂

 Do not order time consuming tests for unstable patients.
-This may kill your patient and your test scores.
-For example, is unresponsive with a heart rate of 8 bpm, do not order a chest X-ray, or ABG, or pulmonary function test.
+This may kill your patient and your simulation scores.
+For example, if a patient is unresponsive with a heart rate of 8 bpm, do not order a chest X-ray, or ABG, or pulmonary function test.
 This patient needs an immediate intervention, AKA CPR!

 We couldn’t agree more with Gandalf.
 The fact of the matter is, if you don’t study “YOU SHALL NOT PASS.”
 This applies to the clinical simulations in particular.
 Fortunately, we have two free practice simulations available for those ready to get started.